 There's a great deal more to learn about each financial aid type referenced above.
 Continue perusing to learn more about financial assistance choices for online students.

-Scholarships are a form of financial aid which need not be repaid.
+Scholarships are a form of financial aid that need not be repaid.
 They are awarded on academic performance, scholarly promise, athletic or artistic aptitude, cultural and economic background, and financial need.

-You can search for scholarships through your university, non-profit foundations, and local businesses and community organizations.
+You can search for college scholarships through your university, non-profit foundations, and local businesses and community organizations.